 Numnah – A numnah is the term used to describe the saddle-shaped blanket – usually made of fleece -- that is placed under English saddles for the purpose of absorbing sweat, and improving basic saddle comfort and fit.
 Numnahs may be worn alone or on top of a square English pad, and the pad should show approximately 1-inch around the saddles panels, pommel and cantle.

 Wool/Felt – Felt saddle pads are made out of compressed wool.
-The primary benefits of these pads are shock absorption and the ability to wick away moisture and prevent heat build up from occurring.
+The primary benefits of these pads are shock absorption, the ability to wick away moisture, and prevent heat build up from occurring.
 Felt saddle pads can help prevent pressure points from developing and are often a good choice for use with a saddle that fits well, but not perfectly.

 Neoprene – Neoprene is a highly durable, waterproof rubber-like material.
 It is easy to maintain and has a long lifespan.
 Most saddle pads that use neoprene incorporate it in a waffle-style on the bottom of the pad.
 This design helps the pad breathe while providing additional traction between the saddle pad and the horse.
 These pads are sometimes described as tacky or non-slip pads.